icapeli/Hudson-County-Time-Series/README.md

 Zillow kindly provided average home sale data for each month from April 1996 to August 2018 for almost every zip code in the United States.
 Obviously, that is an immense amount of data.
 There are some counties with missing information so it’s certainly best to do a narrow search when using this dataset and to understand its limitations.
 The dataset consists purely of the months and the prices.

-The evaluation metric I will use is Root Mean Squared Error(RMSE).
-RMSE is best for this case because RMSE will penalize large error terms.
-This is important because I want the error metric to be harsh because the predictions need to be as accurate as possible in order for the model to pass muster.
+**The evaluation metric I will use is Root Mean Squared Error(RMSE).
+RMSE is best for this case because RMSE will penalize large error terms and large outliers.

 # MODELING

-Out of the 201 zip codes that I examined, only was stationary.
-Therefore, I tried other transformations. however, none yielded a significant number of stationary zip codes.
+Out of the 201 zip codes that I examined, only 1 was stationary.
+Therefore, I tried other transformations.
+However, none yielded a significant number of stationary zip codes.
 Therefore, I used pmdarima's auto.arima function.
 It is Python's version of R's auto.arima.
 I used auto.arima's default criterion, lowest 'AIC' value.
-The most common result was (0,2,0) which the data was differenced by a measure of 2.
+The most common result was (0,2,0) which means the data was differenced by a measure of 2.

 # RESULTS
 ![image](https://user-images.githubusercontent.com/101752113/184944904-446c461a-dce3-4502-9f3d-c666b0d6c372.png)

-According to the model, the top 5 zip codes with the highest ROI% from May 2018 to March 2023 were 10590, 10553, 11804, 10536, and 10504.
+**According to the model, the top 5 zip codes with the highest ROI% from May 2018 to March 2023 were 10590, 10553, 11804, 10536, and 10504**.

 ![image](https://user-images.githubusercontent.com/101752113/184945073-edd58962-ffd3-4178-a850-0eeb6bdf6efb.png)